richard-scryber/scryber.core/docs/index.rst

 Scryber Core
 =============

-Create dynamic PDF documents quickly and easily with consistant styles and easy flowing layout.
+Scryber.Core is **the** engine to create dynamic PDF documents quickly and easily with consistant styles and easy flowing layout.
-Scryber is an open source, flexible and data driven PDF document generation tool written entirely in C# for dotnet core.
+It's open source; flexible, styles based and data driven.
+A document generation tool written entirely in C# for dotnet core.

 .. code-block:: xml